-The distributor is just about to send me some give-away codes for the audiobook, for me to give away (which is the best thing to do with give-away codes).
-Each code will enable a free download of the audiobook by anyone who fancies hearing it with a view to their writing a review of it at any of the retailers’ sites, or on Goodreads or Facebook or their own blog.
-If this sounds like you, then that would be faboo, thank you very much—let me know on rohan[dot]quine[at]outlook[dot]com, and I’ll send you a code. 🙂
+The distributor has provided some give-away codes for the audiobook, for me to give away (which is the best thing to do with give-away codes).
+Each code will enable a free download of the audiobook by anyone who fancies hearing it with a view to writing a review of it at any of the retailers’ sites, or on Goodreads or Facebook or their own blog.
+For the moment, these are usable only in the U.S.A. or Canada.
+But if that’s where you are and if this sounds like you, then that would be faboo, thank you very much—let me know on rohan[dot]quine[at]outlook[dot]com, and I’ll send you a code. 🙂

 For general juice and sugar about the novel, see here.